includeJS/includeJS/src/notes/spanish-fluency-01.md

 Thanks to Valerie, we have lots of Spanish books, and I can't understand any of them.
 I've now started reading Agatha Christie's novels in Spanish, it's still super difficult, but at least I already know the genre 😳.

 ### Music
-My favorites are Jesse and Joy, La Oreja de Van Gogh and Café  Tacuba.
-Also, Nortec, but that's instrumental, so I guess that doesn't count 😆.
+My favorites are [Jesse & Joy](https://en.wikipedia.org/wiki/Jesse_%26_Joy), [La Oreja de Van Gogh](https://en.wikipedia.org/wiki/La_Oreja_de_Van_Gogh) and [Café  Tacuba](https://en.wikipedia.org/wiki/Caf%C3%A9_Tacuba).
+Also, [Nortec Collective](https://en.wikipedia.org/wiki/Nortec_Collective), but that's instrumental, so I guess that doesn't count 😆.

 ## Podcasts
-Lots of Radio Ambulante, which features content from all over the Spanish-speaking world, so you get to really practice those accents (or, in my case, get frustrated because you can't understand any of the accents!).
+Lots of [Radio Ambulante](https://radioambulante.org/en), which features content from all over the Spanish-speaking world, so you get to really practice those accents (or, in my case, get frustrated because you can't understand any of the accents!).

 ### Phone
 I changed my phone's language to Spanish!
 And now, every time I see "Tienes más mensajes Nuevos" pop up on my phone, I get to read it (in my head) in a dramatic Spanish accent (think Antonio Banderas).

 ### Movies
-El Secreto de Sus Ojos being my favorite, but I also enjoyed the super-old telenovela La Mirada de Mujer featuring a romance between a 50 something lady and a 35 something man (woooohooo Mexico!).
+[El Secreto de Sus Ojos](https://www.imdb.com/title/tt1305806/) being my favorite, but I also enjoyed the telenovela [Mirada de Mujer](https://www.imdb.com/title/tt0145621/) featuring a romance between a 50 something lady and a 35 something man (woooohooo Mexico!).

-Also, Almodovar (Dolor y Gloria!), the documentary Midnight Family is really really good (about a family-run private ambulance.
+Also, Almodovar ([Dolor y Gloria](https://www.imdb.com/title/tt8291806/)!), the documentary [Midnight Family](https://www.imdb.com/title/tt6010976/) is really really good (about a family-run private ambulance.
 Yes, that's a thing in Mexico!).
 If possible, with Spanish subtitles.
 If no subtitles, pretend to understand stuff and laugh at the same time wife does.

 ### Grammar
-I pick up some from Language transfer, and I have two grammar books that I sometimes peek at.
+I pick up some from Language Transfer, and I have two grammar books that I sometimes peek at.
 Otherwise, pester Valerie.

 ### Thinking in Spanish
 I try to talk to myself in Spanish.
 This normally results in both of us getting confused.